Adel Tawil: Musical career

 During the end of the 1990s, Tawil was part of the German boyband The Boyz.
-Since 2004, he and Annette Humpe formed the duo known as Ich + Ich.
+Since 2004, he and Annette Humpe have formed the duo known as Ich + Ich.
 They have released three albums, Ich + Ich (2005), Vom Selben Stern (2007) and Gute Reise (2009).

 In 2007, Tawil teamed up with rapper Azad and released the song "Prison Break Anthem (Ich glaub' an dich)", which is the opening theme for the German version of Prison Break.
 He made another solo appearance with Tobias Schenke for the song "Niemand hat gesagt".

 In 2007, Tawil held three spots in the top ten with two released singles and one album.

 On 8 November 2013, he released his first solo album, Lieder, in Germany, and also toured in 2014.

 Personal life

 In 2011, Tawil married his longtime girlfriend Jasmin Weber in a private ceremony in Berlin.

-In 2014, they were separated.
+In 2014, they separated.
 He currently lives with his girlfriend Lena.